 The qualified applications are divided into three subject areas: medical, technical and natural science.
 The applications are reviewed and assessed by the professor of the correspondent subject area followed by a Board meeting to agree on the assignment of scholarships.

 The holders of the Scholarships are mainly doctorands and younger doctors (doc or post doc-studies) – exceptionally also master students – usually not older than 33 years.
 Childcare or particular personal circumstances may, however, qualify somewhat older persons to be considered.
+Scholars must have Italian or Swedish citizenship.

 Scholarships are not granted for basic academic studies.
 The scholarship is individual and not granted to groups or associations.